IBM Cloud Docs

 General Instance name: Specify a name for your virtual server instance.

 Number of Instances : Specify the number of instances that you want to create for the Power Virtual Server.
-You can apply placement groups only when you are creating a single VM instance.
-If you choose the Machine type as E980, you can choose an anti-affinity policy with maximum of 2 VM instances.
+You can apply placement groups only when you are creating a single VSI.
+If you choose the Machine type as E980, you can choose an anti-affinity policy with maximum of 2 VSIs.

-Placement group: If you are creating only one instance, you can choose the placement group to control on which host this instance will be hosted on.
+Placement group: If you are creating only one instance, you can choose the placement group to control the selection of the host to host the instance.
 Select a placement group from the list.
 To create a new placement group, select one of the following options:

-Same server : Select this option to place the VM on the same host.
+Same server : Select this option to place the VSI on the same host.

-Different servers : Select this option to place the VM on a different host.
+Different servers : Select this option to place the VSI on a different host.

 Colocation rules: If you specify more than one instance, you can select the following naming conventions and colo rules: